 Microsoft Xbox has swung a new update to its users.
 According to a report from The Verge, the tech Colossal, Microsoft confirmed that it had finished the Xbox cloud game upgrade.
 The upgrade is wholly supported by customized Xbox Series X hardware; the new update improves the Frame rate of the game, increases the game loading speed, and elevates the performance.

-In addition, in June of this year, Kareem Choudhry, President of Microsoft Cloud Games, announced that the Xbox Game Pass Ultimate Membership would soon get an unprecedented upgrading in the next few months.
-And also, he mentioned that the cloud games would be redeemed with Xbox Series X servers test.
+In June of this year, Kareem Choudhry, President of Microsoft Cloud Games, announced that the Xbox Game Pass Ultimate Membership would soon get an unprecedented upgrade in the next few months.
+And also mentioned that the cloud games would be redeemed with Xbox Series X servers test.

-Furthermore, Microsoft has announced that it has developing an Xbox App custom build to TV and allowing players to play games without a console; It looks like a couple of volcanoes propelled towards us.
+Furthermore, Microsoft has announced that it has developed an Xbox App custom build to TV and allowed players to play games without a console; It looks like a couple of volcanoes propelled towards us.

 Notably, some games have immensely increased in performance in terms of gameplay and stability, such as Rainbow Six Siege, Dirt 5, Yakuza: Like a Dragon, “Zombie Force 4”, “Dark Alliance,” “Death by Dawn,” “Downhill King” “No Man’s Sky,” “Rotten Kingdom 2”, “Ark: Survival Evolution,” “Call of the Sea,” “Conan Exile” and “Distant Star Story.”

 It is reported that the new featured configuration is only available on the Xbox Series X hardware.
 It seems Microsoft has now deployed across the entire xCloud library.
 Hopefully, this can be an impressive standout from Microsoft, and it would be an excellent relish for Xbox users.